longwatermelon/raycast/README.md

 # raycast
 Raycasting in C

+Press esc to release mouse and click on the screen to recapture the mouse.

 WASD to move, left and right arrow keys to rotate

 Space to shoot, r to reload